luisdelaye/CurSa/README.md

 ------------------------------------------------------------------------
 ```

 Note that you got several warnings.
 But they do not represent errors in outfile_round1.tsv since they correspond to those cities that are named as the states in which they are located.
-Now change the name of outfile.tsv to:
+Now change the name of the new outfile.tsv to:

 ```
 $ mv outfile.tsv metadata.e1.tsv